Aditya0986/portfollioaditya/README.md

-# portfollioaditya
+animated profile card
-this is a web application
+this web application is a animated profile card using HTML,CSS< and hower effect